HOW TO GAIN AUTHORIZATION?

 The psychiatric outpatient treatment in Denmark is divided between the psychiatric departments of the bigger hospitals, community psychiatric clinics and local psychiatric units managed by the 5 Regions.
 There is a main hospital in every region and there are four university hospitals in the country: Copenhagen, Aarhus, Odense and Aalborg.
 Besides the big hospitals, the psychiatric treatment is performed at community psychiatric units.
-Furthermore, there are approximately 110 practising specialists and clinical psychologists with own practice.
 Psychiatrists often work within teams that consist of the psychiatrist, a psychologist, a nurse and possibly a social worker.
 The management structure is partially different from other countries.
 The staff specialist or the chief physician is responsible for the treatment, but the cooperation with the other professionals is much less hierarchical.
 The nurses play a very important role in the treatment; they serve as continuity figures throughout the process.
 They undergo a 3,5 year training, which endows them high professional knowledge and the ability to take higher responsibilities than they would have elsewhere.

 Societies for psychiatrists

 DPS: Danish Psychiatric Society is an association for psychiatrists in Denmark.
 The association seeks to educate their members further and to support academic research.
 They also want to increase the public’s knowledge on psychiatry.